 Put a tarp on the floor under the medallion.
 Use a step ladder to gain access to the medallion.
 Tape off its borders.
 Remove the light fixture in the center as well and tape off the resulting cavity.

 Before using spray paint, make sure the room is well ventilated, that you wear a respirator and safety goggles or glasses since you'll be looking up while spraying.
 Shake the spray can to mix the paint thoroughly and apply a light coat of flat spray paint.
-For an even coat, keep the can of spray paint at least a foot away and don't linger in one spot but constantly keep moving with it to avoid buildups.
+For an even coat, keep the can of spray paint at least a foot away, and don't linger in one spot but constantly keep moving with it to avoid buildups.
 Put on a second coat after an hour.

-Once the spray paint has dried, paint the features one by one with a small paint brush.
-Wipe out any mistakes with water and a paper towel.
+Once the spray paint has dried, paint the features one by one with a small paintbrush.
+Wipe away any mistakes with the appropriate solvent or cleaner on a paper towel.

 When using different colors, let each one dry before applying the next one.
 You don't want them mixing on the medallion unless intentionally blending them in, or if you're antiquing the medallion..

-To highlight the borders of your ceiling medallion, paint them white.
+To highlight the borders of your ceiling medallion you can add a touch of white.
 Use a small brush for this delicate work.